Porges/ways-to-play/src/games/tic-tac-toe/index.md

 ## Variants

-### The 15 Game
+### <span class="aka">The 15 Game</span>
-This game is also known as “Number Scrabble”[@TheGameOfJAM] or “Pick15”.
+This game is also known as “<span class="aka">Number Scrabble</span>”[@TheGameOfJAM] or “<span class="aka">Pick15</span>”.

 To play: Write down the numbers from 1–9 on a piece of paper.
 Each turn, a player claims a number for themselves by marking it, and a number can only be claimed by one player.
 The first player to claim 3 numbers that add to 15 is the winner.

 This game is isomorphic to the game of tic-tac-toe.
 Astonishingly, this form was invented by Babbage in his initial analysis of the game.[@MathematicalWorkOfBabbage p.
 127]

 To show the equivalence, write down the numbers in the form of the (unique) 3&times;3 magic square: